Clive A. Burden LTD. Rare Maps, Antique Atlases, Books and Decorative Prints

 The Great Fire did start at a Baker’s, that of a Thomas Farriner, but Robert Hubert did not start it.
 He claimed to have been recruited in Paris to set fire to the city.
 It was later proven that he had not even arrived in the city until two days after the fire had begun.

 Shirley recorded three states, a previous one with imprint address ‘in little Brittaine 1667’ was discovered in the Berlin Staatsbibliothek.
 This is an example of the current second state in which the address is altered to ‘without Newgate’ whilst still retaining the date.
+Worms and Baynton-Williams note that he moved to this address in 1669.
 The later undated states are noted by Shirley as being ‘very weak impressions’; not so here.
 Provenance: acquired pre-1978 for a private English collection.
 Baynton-Williams (2006); Darlington & Howgego (1964) 14; Pennington (1982) 648; Shirley (1988) Overton 1 st. 1 (recording only 1 example); Tyacke (1978) pp. 130-3; Worms & Baynton-Williams (2011).

 OVERTON, John